Smart meter

 Energy Locals

 Energy Locals is a smaller electricity retailer taking on the competition in New South Wales, Victoria, South East Queensland, South Australia, Tasmania and the ACT.
 It currently has two plans – Online Member and Local Member – both of which provide wholesale prices for electricity usage.
-Monthly membership fees apply and each deal may not be available in all areas.
-Energy Locals promises ‘no price gouging’ when rates change, as well as access to an online portal that shows half hour electricity usage.
+Energy Locals has a third plan in Victoria called Daytime Saver.

 Here are the Energy Locals plans on our database for NSW.
 These are products from a referral partner†.
 These costs are based on the Ausgrid network in Sydney but prices may vary depending on your circumstances.
-This comparison assumes general energy usage of 3911kWh/year for a residential customer on a single rate tariff.
+This comparison assumes general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

 Here are the Energy Locals plans on our database for Victoria.
 These are products from a referral partner†.
 These costs are based on the Citipower network in Melbourne but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

 Here are the Energy Locals plans on our database for SE QLD.
 These are products from a referral partner†.
 These costs are based on the Energex network in Brisbane but prices may vary depending on your circumstances.
-This comparison assumes general energy usage of 4613kWh/year for a residential customer on a single rate tariff.
+This comparison assumes general energy usage of 4600kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

 Here is the cheapest published deal from Energy Locals currently on our database for Tasmania.
 This is a product from a referral partner†.
 These costs are based on a household with an annual electricity usage of 2,947kWh/year for a residential customer on a single rate tariff at a selected postcode in Tasmania, but prices will vary depending on your circumstances.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.